lucapowelljournalism/amonthofthevirus/README.md

 -   User inputs hashtags, dates, places
 -   Outputs the tweets
-    -   Goal of the output is to give the user a sense of what was going on then and there.
+    -   Goal of the output is to give the user a bird view of social media users' 'minds' via Twitter, related to COVID-19

 Pseudo-code
 1) Design a layout that is intuitive.
 Layout should encourage users to test multiple hashtags.
 Users should feel like their curiosity is rewarded.
 Moving throughout the interactive should be easy, not confusing, ideally.
-1.1) Simply CSS and Media Queries (Leo workin on this)
+1.1) Simplify CSS and Media Queries (Leo workin on this)
   \##LEO== CSS MASTER##

 2) Create a database (CSV) of tweets from  Twitter's API that sorts tweets by these columns. ##Luca working on this